Residence and Time Limits

 - field exam report [CANDIDACY FORM 3]

-- SUBMISSION OF CANDIDACY PAPER TOPIC (January 30) [CANDIDACY FORM 4]
+- SUBMISSION OF CANDIDACY PAPER TOPIC (no more than two weeks after oral) [CANDIDACY FORM 4]

 - reading for candidacy paper / writing candidacy paper